artenisalija/artenisalija/README.md

 # 👋 Hi, I'm Artenis
 Backend & DevOps-focused engineer working with **Python, Docker, AWS, and Kubernetes**.
 I keep my GitHub **intentional**: few projects, fully built, documented, and deployable.
+I have also done a 30 Days if Cybersecurity clurse to get the besic skills in blue team and red team.
+Below you will see my public projects.

 ---